kiwix/kiwix-apache/webtests/README.md

 * phantomjs: a lightweight, opensource JavaScript environment that can retrieve web pages directly.
 Their documentation indicates it's supported in travis-ci which we already use for various kiwix projects, so using phantomjs may align well with overall aspects of how kiwix does CB and automated testing.

+## phantomjs
+To run the tests, call the files with `phantomjs` e.g. `phantomjs gettitle.js`

+Known limitations

+* the contents aren't checked
+* the code doesn't set a return code so the caller doesn't know whether the 'test' was considered successful or not.

 # Known unresolved topics

 * How to deploy and run the kiwix-apache module.
 This is performed manually for now.
 See the main README for more information on how to build and deploy the module.